ballerina-platform/ballerina-lang/stdlib/ballerina-database/src/main/ballerina/jdbc/Package.md

 ### Creating tables

-Following is an example of creating a table with two fields.
+Following is an example of creating a table with two columns.
 One field is of type int and the other of varchar.
 The CREATE statement is executed via the `update` operation of the endpoint.

 ```ballerina
 //Create ‘Students’ table with fields ‘StudentID’ and ‘LastName’.